demand-discovery-ai/mcp/README.md

 Most founders are validating interest, not demand.
 Others score opinions.
 Demand Discovery measures behavior.

-Demand Discovery AI™ is a sales-agent MCP server that lives inside your AI assistant to answer your hardest validation questions — grounded in real behavioral signals across 40+ data sources — so you increase your validation velocity and build the right things fast.
+Validate startup ideas inside your AI assistant with evidence, not opinion.
+Find real people asking for what you want to build, quoted in their own words and linked to the original source.
+Start with a free market research brief, then get full signal evidence, a **Build / Pivot / Kill verdict™**, and ready-to-send prospect outreach.
 Ask it about:

 - Validating a startup idea with real demand signals — behavior, not opinions or surveys
 - Finding your ICP (Ideal Customer Profile): who wants your idea, and where they are